 Burnt Orange: 1109 Middlehead Rd, Mosman

-Get away from the hustle and bustle of busy city life and relax at the Gatehouse Tea Rooms where you can indulge in the finest quality High Tea in one of the oldest High Tea venues in Australia.
+Escape from the hustle and bustle of busy city life and relax at the Gatehouse Tea Rooms, where kids can experience their own 'High Tea for Tin Lids' and you can indulge in the finest quality High Tea including the Traditional and the Royal, in one of the oldest High Tea venues in Australia.

 Aug 18 2015

 I have heard phenomenal things about Decorati creative studios for toddler and children's parties & high teas.
 They are based in Wetherill Park. www.decorati.com.au